F# tutorial: Hello world

 Error report in Visual Studio

-If there is an error in your code, you can click on the X on a red circle symbol on the bottom, above the Ouput section (Figure 8).
+If there is an error in your code, you can click on the X on a red circle symbol on the bottom, above the Output section (Figure 8).
 This brings up the error report, which will list all the possible things that could have cause the problem.
-Here we can see there are 2 possibilites listed.
+Here we can see there are 2 possibilities listed.
 This listing will give you some guesses about the nature of the problem so you could figure out quicker how to fix it.

 Summary